cognitedata/oryx/README.md

 - `extractHeader` - Extract header from the HTTP response.
 - `fetch` - Fetches from remote using current context
 - `log` - Log information about the given request.
-- `logWithMessage` - Log information about the given request supplying a user specified message.
 - `parse` - Parse response stream to a user specified type synchronously.
 - `parseAsync` - Parse response stream to a user specified type asynchronously.
 - `retry` - Retries the current HTTP chandler if an error occurs.
 - `sequential` - Runs a sequence of HTTP handlers sequentially.
 - `withContent` - Add HTTP content to the fetch request
+- `withLogMessage` - Log information about the given request supplying a user specified message.
 - `withMethod` - with HTTP method.
 You can use GET, PUT, POST instead.
 - `withQuery` - Add URL query parameters
 - `withResponseType` - Sets the Accept header of the request.